evilmav/gruseloskop/README.md

 # Gruseloskop

-Gruseloskop (German worldplay refering to an imagination of having this as the only tool in your lab) is a simple oscilloscope GUI for Arduino Uno.
+Gruseloskop (german worldplay refering to an imagination of having this as the only tool in your lab) is a simple oscilloscope GUI for Arduino Uno.

 > **Companion Arduino Uno sketch must be manually flashed using [Arduino IDE][arduino]**